zeerooduuee/data-structures-c-library/README.md

 3. hashmaps
 4. graphs

-i promise there will be more updates and expanded functionality!
+i promise there will be more updates and expanded functionality